| A History of Crow-puting My father, a retired electrical engineer, took up personal

 foolish reason doesn't offer me all the increments of font size that 2.0 does.
 How

+do you call that an upgrade?
 In the winter of 2000 I built the Wolf Creek Saloon kit, my first

 in O-scale, or Cr"O"w Scale as I call it.
 The model looked so great I decided that